luispedro/Programming-for-Scientists/website/class-info.rst

 This is what I expect that students will have learned by the end of the course:

     (i) Software carpentry: source control, unit testing, profilers.
-Students should know how to use Subversion, nosetest, and the Python profiler as well as understand the concepts behind these tools (which will enable them to use them with a different implementation).
+Students should know how to use Subversion, nosetest, and the Python profiler as well as understand the concepts behind these tools (which will enable them to use a different implementation of the same ideas).

     (ii) Modern programming paradigms: object oriented.
 Students should know how polymorphism works and understand when and why it can be useful.

     (iii) Students should know how floating-point numbers are represented and their limitations.
 Detailed knowledge of specific formats is not required.

-    (iv) Technologies: Python including numpy.
-Students should be able to confortably write medium-sized programs (a few thousand lines of code) using these technologies in an effective way.
+    (iv) Technologies: Python, including numpy.
+Students should be able to comfortably write medium-sized programs (a few thousand lines of code) using these technologies in an effective way.

+Most importantly, I expect students to be (and consider themselves) more efficient programmers.
+The overall goal is a twenty per-cent improvement in productivity.

 Outline
 +++++++